 |

-I had hopes of benevolently sustaining an interesting butterfly or moth
+punctata, I had hopes of benevolently sustaining an interesting

-population.
-Turns out I most likely had a bunch of sawfly larvae on my hand.
+butterfly or moth population.
+Turns out I had a bunch of larvae of the

 |